fluiddyn/fluidsim/doc/examples/forcing_anisotropic_3d/toro2022/README.md

 1. Data for the papers with [UGA cloud](https://cloud.univ-grenoble-alpes.fr) (warning: limited to 50 Go)

-2. HAL/Software Heritage for a DOI for Fluidsim 0.7.0
+2. HAL/Software Heritage for a DOI for Fluidsim 0.7.0 (or Zenodo?)

 3. A dataset on a database ([Turbase](https://turbase.cineca.it) would be great)